 How To Choose a Pest Control Company

-When picking a pest control company, you want to be sure to find the right one for you.
-Some things you may consider include licensing and qualifications, treatment methods, years of experience, customer reviews, and cost.
+The first step is choosing the best pest control professional for the job.
+Factors you may consider include qualifications and licensing, treatment methods, years of experience, customer reviews, and cost.

 Does the company have a valid license and permits to perform pest control?